fbkarsdorp/fbkarsdorp/README.md

 in Amsterdam.
 My research focuses on why some cultural phenomena are adopted and persist through time, while others change or disappear (why, for example, did Python's f-string syntax take over from the `str.format` syntax? :wink:).
-Additionally, I'm interested in measuring cultural diversity and compositional complexities, and how we can account for biases in our estimations.
+Additionally, I'm interested in measuring cultural diversity and compositional complexity, and how we can account for biases in our estimations of diversity.
 (check out our recent publication on estimating the amount of lost books in [Science](https://www.science.org/doi/10.1126/science.abl7655)).